 Investing is a term that often comes across as scary to many individuals.
 Often we associate investing with putting money into the market and praying that when you take it out you’re left with more than you put in.
 However, that’s not investing… That’s gambling!
-There’s plenty of other ways to invest!

 What words do you think of when you think of investing?

-- Wall street?
+- Wall Street?

 I can almost guarantee that you think of one of the above words, and by the end of reading this short article I would hope you have a different understanding of investing, and a more diverse perspective on various ways to invest.